 - Set Hue to 0.

-Best AMD Settings for CS:GO
+AMD Radeon Settings for CSGO

-We have tried and tested dozens of settings, but these ones are the most balanced.
-Firstly, make sure that your AMD Drivers are updated to the latest version.
+We have tried and tested dozens of settings, but these ones are the most balanced ones.
+First, make sure that your AMD Drivers are updated to the latest version.
 You can check and download the latest drivers from this page.

 - Graphics Profile: eSports